notaryproject/notaryproject.dev/content/en/docs/faq.md

 **A:** Notary Project Specifications, mainly created between years 2021-2022, are a collection of specifications distributed across "subprojects" within the Notary Project.
 Notation CLI and libraries have implemented these specifications, which are also utilized by other OSS projects and/or vendor tools that seek to interoperate with the Notary Project tooling.

+**Q: Does Notary Project signature specification leverage TUF?**

+**A:**
+The Notary Project [signature specification](https://github.com/notaryproject/specifications/blob/main/specs/signature-specification.md) does not leverage TUF.
+Instead, it leverages [COSE](https://github.com/notaryproject/specifications/blob/main/specs/signature-envelope-cose.md) and [JWS](https://github.com/notaryproject/specifications/blob/main/specs/) envelopes to produce and handle portable signatures.

 **Q: What is the difference between Notary and Notation?**

 **A:** Notary and Notation are both solutions for signing artifacts.
 The main difference between these two tools is that notary is based on [The Update Framework](https://theupdateframework.com) (TUF) specification while Notation is non-TUF-based.
 While notary has server and client components, Notation has a CLI and libraries.
 An example of a notary implementation is Docker Content Trust (DCT).
-In addition to signing artifacts, Notation handles artifact verification, signature portability, and integration with third-party key management solutions via a plugin model.
+In addition to signing artifacts, Notation handles artifact verification, signature portability, and integration with third-party key/certificate management solutions via a plugin model.

 **Q: I've heard the term "Notary v2".
 What does this mean?**